Composite Doors Explained: Benefits, Types, and Costs

 Maintenance Considerations

-Common Pitfalls to Avoid
+⚠️ Common Pitfalls to Avoid

-• Cheap Hardware: Low-quality locks compromise security.
+• Cheap Hardware: Low-quality locks compromise the security of an otherwise strong door.

 • Inexperienced Installers: Can void manufacturer warranties and lead to poor performance.

-Frequently Asked Questions (FAQs)
+7. Frequently Asked Questions (FAQs)

 Composite doors are modern entrance solutions that combine multiple materials, typically featuring a solid timber core with protective layers made of uPVC, laminate, or Glass Reinforced Plastic (GRP).
 This multilayer construction provides enhanced durability, weather resistance, and aesthetic versatility.